Back

 hashtable[index] = none

-1. Find the index of the data which is to be deleted.
+SHORT EXPLANATION 1.
+Find the index of the data which is to be deleted.
+2. Set the data on the previously found index to none.

 switch(hashtable.collisionResolution)